Few-to-many-particle crossover of pair excitations in a superfluid

 In this Letter, we show how the excitation spectrum of a paired superfluid emerges at large particle numbers, with a Higgs mode that describes amplitude fluctuations of the superfluid order parameter.
-Corresponding experiments in the few-body limit were recently carried out in two-dimensional harmonically-trapped atomic Fermi gases~\cite{bayha20}, which create pair excitations on top of a few-body ground state by modulating the interaction strength.
+The key theoretical advance that allows us to interpolate between the few- and many-particle limit is the use of an integrable pairing model, which treats the interaction between time-reversed states exactly.
+Corresponding experiments in the few-body limit were recently carried out in two-dimensional harmonically trapped atomic Fermi gases~\cite{bayha20}, which create pair excitations on top of a few-body ground state by modulating the interaction strength.
 For particular closed-shell configurations, these excitations transfer an atom pair to a higher oscillator shell and are hence gapped.
 With increasing attractive interaction, however, the excitation energy decreases below the noninteracting value and assumes a minimum before it increases again at strong interactions.
 The expectation is that in the limit of large particle numbers, the minimum shifts to weaker interactions and decreases to zero energy, signaling a quantum phase transition to a superfluid state~\cite{bruun14}.
 Hence, the observations~\cite{bayha20} are interpreted as the few-body precursor of a quantum phase transition.
 Here, we corroborate this picture with exact results beyond the few-body limit, allowing in particular the extraction of a finite-size exponent for the gap closing at large particle number.